What’s the one thing you need to survive in any situation? It’s not food. Not gear. It’s your brain.

 Your life is in your hands, man.
 It’s as simple as that.

-How you take correct, decisive action will determine your chance of survival.
-You’re not just the thinker, but you’re the mover, too.
+How you take correct, decisive action will determine your chances of survival, which is why learning how to be more decisive is part of developing a survival mindset.
+You’re not just the thinker.
+You’re the mover, too.

-We make decisions every day of our lives, sometimes even the wrong ones.
-But if you’re smart about it, you can use this opportunity to enhance your decision-making skills for when SHTF.
+We make decisions every single day of our lives, sometimes even wrong ones.
+But if you’re smart about it, you can use this opportunity to enhance your decision-making for when SHTF.
 Here’s how:

 - Weigh the pros and cons to arrive at the best decision possible.